aliasboink/website_blog/content/posts/serverless_website/serverless_website.md

 }
 ```

 The most notable aspect of this `S3` configuration is the policy.
 It only permits access to `CloudFlare` IP ranges which are specified in another fire as a data source.
 Besides that aspect - it is a simple configuration to host a static website.
-The `s3_apex.tf` is near identical - which the sole difference being the following:
+The `s3_apex.tf` is near identical - with the sole difference being the following:

 ```HCL
 resource "aws_s3_bucket_policy" "apex" {